Helena enjoys looking for ways to save money and make money. She shares her findings with her readers.

 Making money is easy.
 It's the spending part that can be a bit confusing sometimes.
-While you will never get rich off of spending your money at retail stores, you can easily earn back some of that money to cut that out of pocket spending down to a minimum on the next "must have" thing that you buy.
+While you will never get rich from spending your money at retail stores, you can easily earn back some of that money to cut that out-of-pocket spending down to a minimum on the next "must-have" thing that you buy.

 Ibotta is a phone app that was originally designed to help you save money on your grocery bill by giving you rebates for certain items.
 Now they also give you rebates for things that you purchase online through their site (check and compare the percentages against the other rebate sites you use, it takes two seconds).
 They even have rebates available for certain brands of alcohol if your state permits it.

 The trick with this app, just like all other programs like this that I talk about, is to only buy what you are going to buy anyway and claim the rebates on those items.
 They offer a nice amount of bonuses on a regular basis.
 I received a $5 bonus when I uploaded the receipt for the items that are in that video.

 They also offer a rare cash back option for purchasing in certain categories on Amazon's mobile site along with offers from other retailers.
 For the pets category right now the rebate is 3% and that's certainly better than nothing.
 I just purchased a cleaning kit for UGG boots through the Ibotta app and will be receiving 15% cash back on my $25.00 purchase.
 The possibilities to receive money back by shopping in-store and online are really nice with this app.

 Once you reach $20 (and it does not take long at all) you can choose to have the cash sent to your Paypal or Venmo account or choose a gift card from the many retailers that have made their cards available on the site.
 My three favorites are Amazon, Target and Sephora.